 2. Using Third-Party Apps

-Due to the problem mentioned above, some may not like using the Google assistant for taking screenshots.
-Well, such people can use third-party apps.
+Due to the problem mentioned above, some may not like using the Google Assistant for taking screenshots.
+Well, such people can use third-party apps to turn off screenshot sound on Android.
 And, the one that I am using for the last few months is called Screenshot touch.

 It’s actually pretty easy to use Screenshot touch.
 When you install the app and open it for the first time, you will have to allow it access to your phone’s storage in order for it to save the screenshots directly to the gallery.
 Next, tap “Start capture monitoring services” at the top.
 Now, it will start capturing everything that’s on your screen; just like a screen recording app does.